gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 How we would love to know

-Your eternal form in Våndävan
+Your eternal form in Vrindāvan

 And how we will serve you there